obadaDeg/dataset_collector/README.md

 ## Deployment

-The application is configured to deploy on Vercel using the included Procfile:
+The application is configured to deploy on Render using the included Procfile:
 ```
 web: gunicorn app:app --timeout 1000 --bind 0.0.0.0:$PORT
 ```